huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Add any new users (individuals or groups) who should have access to the entity, choose if they should be able to see and/or edit the entity, and click **Save changes**.
 Remember, if you’d like the entity to be available to everyone who has access to your Uwazi collection, make sure to share it with the **Public**.

+- If you are documenting information about human rights violations using the mobile app Tella, you can also add new entities to your Uwazi collection directly from Tella.
+[Learn more about the Tella-Uwazi integration](https://uwazi.readthedocs.io/en/latest/admin-docs/integrations-available.html#integrations-available-in-uwazi).

 ## How to directly add PDFs to the Library

 Uwazi particularly supports the management of collections of documents in PDF format.
 Numerous functions can be carried out when a PDF is uploaded as a **Primary Document** within an entity, such as conducting full text search, creating a clickable table of contents, creating text references, and more.